Jamieson Film Company: History of the Jamieson Film Company

-Early Years: Kansas and Itinerant Films
+Early Years: Kansas and itinerant films

 Hugh Jamieson was born in Kansas in 1889 and attended Baker University in Baldwin, where he studied engineering.
 Using a $150 loan, Jamieson bought his first motion picture camera, operated using a hand crank.
 He financed his education by opening a movie theater and upon graduation, got a job at Thomas Edison’s company selling Kinetoscopes in the Missouri area.
 After a fire at Edison in 1914, Hugh decided to set off to produce his own films.

 Before arriving in Dallas, Hugh traveled from town to town making community or itinerant films featuring community landmarks, businesses and, most importantly, local residents—particularly children.
 From 1914 to 1916, Jamieson filmed several versions of Won from the Flames, processing films in his hotel room and screening them in the local theater.
 Unfortunately, no copies of the films have been found.

 In 1916, Jamieson settled in Dallas and opened his film business at 2212 Live Oak Street.
 In the business’s early days, Hugh filmed a number of community events and created advertising films that ran in theaters prior to feature screenings.
 During this time, he also made and patented his first film processing machines and built his own sound equipment.

 Jamieson was called upon by major newsreel companies associated with Universal, Pathe, Paramount, and RKO to cover many Dallas events.
 He produced newsreels documenting the funeral of aviator Wiley Post and the sentencing of George “Machine Gun” Kelly (the first synchronous sound footage filmed in a federal courtroom).
 Jamieson was also known to have filmed the New London school disaster.

-1930s-1940s: Military and Instructional Films
+1930s-1940s: Military and instructional films

 When Hugh joined the federal War Production Advisory Committee for advertising and industrial film producers and distributors in 1942, his company took on a pivotal role in the production of many military films.

 Jamieson was also contracted to shoot films for non-military governmental projects.
 The company worked with the Federal Security Agency and the United States Office of Education to produce a 1944 industrial film called “Hardness Testing,” which trains workers to test the strength of metal airplane parts.

-Between 1941 and 1947, African American filmmaker Spencer Williams (also known for his role in TV’s Amos and Andy) worked with the Jamieson Company to process and edit his films for the Dallas-based Sack Amusement Company.
+Between 1941 and 1947, African American filmmaker Spencer Williams (also known for his role in TV’s Amos and Andy) worked with the Jamieson Company to process and edit his films for the Dallas-based Sack Amusement Enterprises.
 Working with Alfred R. Sack, Williams directed nine films in the area, including The Blood of Jesus (1941) and Juke Joint (1947).

 In 1947, Jamieson moved the company's headquarters to 3825 Bryan Street, which provided space for sound stages, recording studios, editorial and animation facilities, and color processing labs.
 His sons, Bruce and Hugh Jr., became increasingly involved in their father’s business and eventually took over leadership of the company in 1953.